raymondhechen/raymondhechen/README.md

 <h3>Hi 👋, I'm Raymond!</h3>

-<p>I'm a student at Duke University studying computer science and statistics.
+<p>I'm a junior at Duke University studying computer science and statistics.
 Find me in the links below!</P>

 <p>
   <a href="https://www.raymondhechen.com/" target="blank">🏠</a>